 The installation of multilayer PE- AL-PE pipe shall be concealed in the following manner:

-The pipe shall not be in contact with sharp objects.
+Pipe shall not be in contact with sharp objects.

-The environment around it shall be non-corrosive to PE and material of fittings.
+Environment around it shall be non-corrosive to PE and material of fittings.

 Fittings and joints shall be installed in suitable inspection chambers with covers that are perforated or have slits over at least 20 percent of the chamber cover to allow any gas to come out of the chambers.